Alkamist/Alkamist-Scripts/README.md

 # Alkamist Scripts
-Hi, this is the repository of my custom scripts.
+Hi, this is the repository of my custom Reaper scripts.
 I mainly write them for my own personal use, but I don't mind releasing them to the public since they might help someone out.

 # Installation
 First, make sure you have [ReaPack](https://reapack.com/) installed.